applesayshi/KNN-regression/README.md

 # KNN-regression
-A data analysis in R, exploring: Age Predicting Total Play Time Contribution to PLAICraft.
+A data analysis in R

+## topic: Age Predicting Total Play Time Contribution to PLAICraft.

+## Libraries Used:
+tidyverse, tidymodels, ggplot2, gridextra

+*Description:*
+Explored the topic above using a simple machine learning KNN algorithm.